 The older generation Yamaha NS-AW150s (released circa ~2004) have better specs, and they’re cheaper!
 As far as we can tell, there’s no good reason to get either the 194s or the 294s if you can get the 150s for a fraction of the price.
 The only arguable downside is that the 150s look somewhat dated and perhaps ugly, but, most people would happily trade aesthetics for better sound and more money saved.

 In fact, the older 150s are still one of our favorite overall outdoor speakers, primarily because they still appear to be the best you can get at under $100.
-You can check out our review of those here, by the way.
-Or check them out on amazon here.
-But who knows?
-They might get discontinued sooner than later.
+You can check out our review of those here.
+But these may very well get discontinued too sooner than later.